TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 	    	./bin/snappy

+    !!!Note
-    * **Important** Before connecting to the cluster, make sure the security group attached to this EC2 instance has ports 1527-1528 open for the *public IP of the same ec2 instance*.
+        Before connecting to the cluster, make sure the security group attached to this EC2 instance has ports 1527-1528 open for the *public IP of the same ec2 instance*.

     * Now, connect to the cluster using its private IP (you can also use the public DNS/IP instead):